hiAndrewQuinn/selkouutiset-scrape-cleaned/2026/09/24/index.en.md

 Officer candidate **Jesper Taavitsainen** says that soldiers do not gather together.
 Making fires is avoided because drones detect heat.

-*"We are not in a cluster together.
+*"We are not in a cluster.
 We are spread out.
 We avoid heat radiation.
 No stoves unless absolutely necessary."*

 The army is reforming the training of conscripts.